Rota–Baxter algebra

 In mathematics, a Rota-Baxter algebra is an associative algebra, together with a particular linear map $R$ which satisfies the Rota-Baxter identity.
 It appeared first in the work of the American mathematician Glen E. Baxter in the realm of probability theory.
 Baxter's work was further explored from different angles by Gian-Carlo Rota, Pierre Cartier, and Frederic V. Atkinson, among others.
 Baxter’s derivation of this identity that later bore his name emanated from some of the fundamental results of the famous probabilist Frank Spitzer in random walk theory.

 In the 1980s, the Rota-Baxter operator of weight 0 in the context of Lie algebras was rediscovered as the operator form of the classical Yang–Baxter equation, named after the well-known physicists Chen-Ning Yang and Rodney Baxter.

-The study of Rota–Baxter algebras experienced a renaissance this century, beginning with several developments, in the algebraic approach to renormalization of perturbative quantum field theory, dendriform algebras, associative analogue of the classical Yang–Baxter equation and mixable shuffle product constructions.
+The study of Rota–Baxter algebras experienced a renaissance this century, beginning with several developments, in the algebraic approach to renormalization of perturbative quantum field theory, dendriform algebras, associative analogues of the classical Yang–Baxter equation and mixable shuffle product constructions.